4.1 Committee appointments: see Rule 1.9.

 The committee shall:

-(1) receive complaints or allegations concerning any person under the jurisdiction of the committee alleging a violation of Chapter 13, Title 8 or Chapter 17, Title 2;
+(2) receive complaints or allegations concerning any person under the jurisdiction of the committee alleging a violation of Chapter 13, Title 8 or Chapter 17, Title 2 and refer any complaint except for a complaint regarding a violation of the rules of the House of Representatives to the State Ethics Commission (commission) for investigation in compliance with Sections 8-13-530 through 8-13-550;

-(2) upon a majority vote of the members of the committee initiate a complaint concerning any person under the jurisdiction of the committee alleging a violation of Chapter 13, Title 8 or Chapter 17, Title 2;
+(3) upon a majority vote of the members of the committee initiate a complaint concerning any person under the jurisdiction of the committee alleging a violation of Chapter 13, Title 8 or Chapter 17, Title 2 and refer the complaint for investigation to the commission except for a complaint concerning a violation of the rules of the House of Representatives;

-(7) administer or recommend appropriate sanctions or dismiss charges as the result of a properly filed complaint;
+(8) administer or recommend appropriate sanctions or dismiss charges as the result of a properly filed complaint including a complaint which has been investigated by the commission;

 D. Complaints and Investigations

-(2) When a complaint is filed with or by the committee, a copy must be sent to the person alleged to have committed the violation, the respondent, within thirty days from the date the complaint was filed and prior to the initiation of any investigation.
+(2) When a complaint is filed with or by the committee, a copy must be sent to the person alleged to have committed the violation, the respondent, and to the commission for investigation, except for a complaint alleging a violation of the rules of the House of Representatives, within thirty days from the date the complaint was filed.

-(3) If the committee determines that the complaint alleges facts sufficient to constitute a violation, an investigation shall be conducted into the alleged violation.
+(3) If the committee determines that the complaint regarding a violation of the rules of the House of Representatives alleges facts sufficient to constitute a violation, an investigation shall be conducted into the alleged violation.

 (a) render an advisory opinion to the respondent and require the respondent’s compliance within a reasonable time; or